Tapetum lucidum: Function and mechanism

-Presence of a tapetum lucidum enables animals to see in dimmer light than would otherwise be possible.
+The presence of a tapetum lucidum enables animals to see in dimmer light than would otherwise be possible.
 The tapetum lucidum, which is iridescent, reflects light roughly on the interference principles of thin-film optics, as seen in other iridescent tissues.
 However, the tapetum lucidum cells are leucophores, not iridophores.

 The tapetum functions as a retroreflector which reflects light directly back along the light path.
 This serves to match the original and reflected light, thus maintaining the sharpness and contrast of the image on the retina.
 The tapetum lucidum reflects with constructive interference, thus increasing the quantity of light passing through the retina.
-In the cat, the tapetum lucidum increases the sensitivity of vision by 44%, allowing the cat to see light that is imperceptible to human eyes.
+In the cat, the tapetum lucidum decreases the absolute threshold for vision, but does not materially change spectral sensitivity.
+When a tapetum lucidum is present, its location on the eyeball varies with the placement of the eyeball in the head.